 Read More › Asus ROG Phone 5 review

 3) OnePlus 9 Pro (from £829)

 The OnePlus 9 is just fine, but the OnePlus 9 Pro is even better.
 OnePlus impresses again with its higher-end offering, packing an absolutely stunning 120Hz QHD+ screen, plenty of power, incredibly fast charging speeds, and great cameras at a price more than £300 less than the Galaxy S21 Ultra.
 True, you miss out on the S21 Ultra’s insane zooming capabilities here, but otherwise it’s pretty comparable at a sizable discount.
 If you want an amazing, super-premium phone without spending four figures, make it this one.

-On the other hand, if you don’t mind spending more than £1,000 on a serious slab of top-tier smartphone, the Oppo Find X3 Pro is our current favourite.
-It’s an unexpected entrant, kind of like the head-turning Huawei phones of a few years back (before the Google ban), but it wowed us in nearly every way.
-The distinctive backing design pairs well with top-end everything, while the charging speeds are incredible and the microlens camera is a neat twist.
-It’s not cheap at £1,099 certainly, but the Find X3 Pro is worth the investment if you can spare it.
+If you don’t mind spending more than £1000 on a serious slab of top-tier smartphone, but you’re looking for something a little left-field, the Oppo Find X3 Pro is a very solid pick.
+It’s an unexpected entrant, much like the head-turning Huawei phones of a few years back (before the whole Google ban), but it wowed us in nearly every way.
+The distinctive backing design pairs well with top-end everything, while the charging speeds are incredible.
+The microlens camera is a neat twist, too.
+It’s certainly not cheap, but the Find X3 Pro is worth the investment.

 Read More › Oppo Find X3 Pro review

 1) Apple iPhone 13 Pro (from £949)